 Brandon Generator is an interactive story created to promote IE9.
-The site uses a mix of technologies is a HTML5, CSS3 and jQuery is a along with SVG and canvas to create fantastic animations and transitions, offering a visually rich and interactive experience.
+The site uses a mix of technologies (HTML5, CSS3, and jQuery), along with SVG and canvas to create fantastic animations and transitions, offering a visually rich and interactive experience.

 3. Roger Dubuis

-Swiss watchmaker Roger Dubuis’s use of HTML5’s video and audio features provides an unforgettable experience via interactive introductions to each time piece.
-The site also uses the History and Geolocation API to offer visitors the location to their nearest store.
+Swiss watchmaker Roger Dubuis’s use of HTML5’s video and audio features provides an unforgettable experience via interactive introductions to each timepiece.
+The site also uses the History and Geolocation API to offer visitors the location of their nearest store.

-The Icelandinc pop icon Björk’s HTML5 website uses the Canvas elements illustrative prowess to help create the amazing 3D galaxy.
-The galaxy can be rotated with the mouse curser and a recording of Björk plays as you enter the site.
+The Icelandinc pop icon Björk’s HTML5 website uses the Canvas element’s illustrative prowess to help create the amazing 3D galaxy.
+The galaxy can be rotated with the mouse cursor and a recording of Björk plays as you enter the site.
 Out of this world!